Independent, not affiliated with Anthropic

 How Claude's limits actually work

 Your session starts with your first message, and the counter resets five hours later.
 It rolls per user; there is no global clock.
 Claude Code's /usage command and the app's usage panel show your own next reset time.
+Unused headroom does not carry over, so there is nothing to gain by holding back when a reset is near.

 Questions